After Being Gone For Nearly 50 Years, Asbestos Could Be Making A Comeback Under New EPA Guidelines

 The decision was also made after the EPA analyzed its first group of 10 chemicals under the 2016 amendment to the 1976 Toxic Substances Control Act (TSCA).
 The amendment requires the agency to retest hundreds of dangerous chemicals to reevaluate their risks and determine whether or not further restrictions need to be made.
 Unfortunately, the SNUR allows companies to begin using dangerous chemicals again without taking into consideration how it will affect anyone who comes into contact with it, directly or indirectly.

 Asbestos was a magical mineral used in construction until it was banned in many countries in the 1970s.
-The U.S. is one of the only countries in the world that has placed restriction on its use instead of banning it outright.
+The U.S. is one of the only countries in the world that has placed restrictions on its use instead of banning it outright.
 Even with the restrictions, data shows that there are almost 40,000 asbestos-related deaths annually, with lung cancer and mesothelioma the most common illnesses resulting from exposure to the chemical.

 Environmental advocacy group Healthy Building Network (HBN) told Fast Company that the exposure to the material does not have to be as direct as one may think.
 While health risks are significant for miners and for workers in industrial facilities who handle asbestos, just the presence of the fibers carried in the air can affect people in neighboring areas.